AppHOLLER/AppHOLLER-PHP-SDK/readme.md

 ------------------

-If you don't want to use Composer, you can include the ```autoload.php``` file in your code to automatically load the Parse SDK classes.
+If you don't want to use Composer, you can include the ```autoload.php``` file in your code to automatically load the Holler SDK classes.

 ```php
 require 'autoload.php';